 Narrative highlights a range of types and assessments learned through all coursework: design, adapt, or selection of appropriate assessments used to plan and provide meaningful feedback to all learners.
-Supporting evidence shall include 3 cycles of data from TIAI indicators 7-8 and Impact on Student Learning (Teacher Work Sample) with the following: brief analysis of data findings and how data was used to improve the program.
+Supporting evidence shall include 3 cycles of data from TIAI indicators 7-8 and Impact on Student Learning (IoSL) indicators 3.1-3.5, 4.1-4.2, and 6.1-6.2 with the following: brief analysis of data findings and how data was used to improve the program.
 Include data chart using the conventions as cited in 1.3 for reporting data by using a comparison point benchmark.
 If program is small, compare scores with EPP data.
 If program is large with multiple campuses, use combined program data as baseline and report additional columns disaggregated by campus (add additional 3 columns for each campus).